Elantra N TCR

 TCR World Tour

-In line with the TCR regulations the Elantra N TCR is front-wheel drive and is powered by a two-litre turbocharged engine derived from a brand new base engine taken from Hyundai’s family of road-going models.
-The car will share the same six-speed, paddle-shift operated gearbox as the other Hyundai TCR designs, while the use of the Elantra model as a base provides an instantly recognizable silhouette on track.
+In line with the TCR regulations, the Elantra N TCR is powered by a 2-litre turbocharged engine derived from a base engine from within the Hyundai family, connected to the proven six-speed sequential gearbox operated by a paddle-shift, previously used in the Hyundai i30 N TCR, while the Elantra N TCR body shape provides an unmistakable silhouette on track.

 To download or take a look at the Elantra N TCR brochure, click here.